Out of State Licensing

 It is important to consult the out of state licensing agency to determine requirements:

-Students interested in pursuing a teaching license in states other than Minnesota are encouraged meet with Lisa Kittelson, the UMD licensure officer, to make a plan to ensure eligibility for obtaining a teaching license outside of Minnesota.
+Students interested in pursuing a teaching license in states other than Minnesota are encouraged meet with the CEHSP Accreditation, Licensure & Field Experience (ALFE) office to make a plan to ensure eligibility for obtaining a teaching license outside of Minnesota.

 Out of State License Application Information

 Each state has a unique set of instructions and forms, which you will complete for that state's teacher license.
 Complete the application form and provide all requested materials.
 Note that many states require the use of their own fingerprint card and will conduct their own criminal background check.
 States often require you to pass their specific licensure examinations (in addition to MTLE exams) and sometimes additional coursework.
 Many states will require an Institutional Verification Form.
 If the state requires this form, they will provide it as part of their application process.
 Please verify that all of your Minnesota licensure requirements are completed (coursework, edTPA, student teaching, and MTLE tests) before submitting an institutional verification form to the CEHSP Accreditation, Licensing & Field Experience Office.
 Please also include your student id number on the top right hand corner of the Institutional Verification form.

 Out of state verification of program completion form: